Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Method

 \subsection{Participants}

-Forty participants were recruited (\emph{M} = 56.8 years, \emph{SD} = 19.2).
-Recruitment was achieved through diverse channels, including campus advertisements, driving clubs, women’s community groups, senior centres, and public noticeboards.
-The sample included younger drivers and older drivers (65+).
-This was done to examine potential age-related differences in driver states and reactions to technology.
+Forty participants were recruited (m:f = 24:16, \emph{M} = 56.8 years, \emph{SD} = 19.2).
+Recruitment was conducted via email invitations, social media posts, flyers, and snowballing, targeting diverse communities including campus advertisements, driving clubs, women’s community groups, senior centres, and public noticeboards.
+Participants completed a pre-screening form including demographic details and health-related questions and were provided with study information sufficient to understand potential risks.
+The sample included younger drivers and older drivers (65+) to examine potential age-related differences in driver states and reactions to technology.
 All participants held valid driver licences and at least two years of driving experience.
-Participants were excluded if they reported a history of fatigue or sleep-related medical issues.
-Participants were instructed to avoid caffeine and other stimulants or depressants on the day of the session.
-Participants were allocated to either the conversational agent (CA) group (\emph{n} = 25) or the control group (NCA) (\emph{n} = 15).
-They received information about the study, specifically a statement about protecting safety and privacy.
-All participants also signed informed consent and image release forms approved by the Ethics Committee of the authors’ university (approval number 8522).
+Individuals reporting a history of fatigue or sleep-related medical conditions were excluded, and participants were instructed to avoid caffeine and other stimulants or depressants on the day of the session.
+Participants were allocated to either the CA group (\emph{n} = 25, m:f = 14:10, \emph{M} = 53 years, \emph{SD} = 20.2) or the control group (NCA) (\emph{n} = 15, m:f = 10:5, \emph{M} = 55.2 years, \emph{SD} = 17.2).
+Given fixed recruitment resources, we adopted an approximately 2:1 allocation favouring CA to maximise data from the condition of interest.

+All participants received information about the study, specifically a statement about protecting safety and privacy and signed informed consent and image release forms approved by the Ethics Committee of Queensland University of Technology (approval number 8522).
 Each participant received AU\$150 as compensation for completing the study.
+This was deemed appropriate due to the participants' on-track time commitment (about 2-3h, including waiting time), and significant travel time to and from the test track (approximately 1.5h).